 Antibiotic Resistance is an insidious, worldwide epidemic that threatens to destroy the global health system from within.
 WHO warns: without antibiotics, medical science is going to be set back 100 years in time.
 Without antibiotics, even simple surgery will be impossible.

-The World Health Organization warns: Without antibiotics, medical science is going to be set back 100 years in time.
-Not only will we be powerless against treating infections, without antibiotics, even simple surgery becomes impossible.
-Diseases such as pneumonia, whooping cough, scarlet fever and measles will again be very deadly – yes even cholera and plague can return as global pandemics.
+Diseases such as pneumonia, whooping cough and scarlet fever will again be very deadly – even cholera can return as global pandemic.
 By year 2050, 10 million people will be at risk every year.
 The biggest health disaster the world has seen is right at your doorstep.
 Yet we hardly ever talk about the threat that surrounds us.

 If you don’t think the corona pandemic is frightening enough, Erik Martiniussen convinces with a highly up-to-date book about the growing danger of resistant bacteria.